-Management is responsible for ensuring that the transactions comprised by the financial reporting are in accordance with appropriations granted, laws and other regulations and with agreements concluded and normal practice and that due financial considerations have been made in the administration of the funds and the operation of the entities comprised by the financial statements.
-As part of this, management is responsible for establishing systems and processes that support economy, productivity and efficiency.
+Management is responsible for ensuring that the transactions comprised by the financial reporting are in accordance with appropriations granted, laws and other regulations and with agreements concluded and normal practice.
+Management is also responsible for ensuring that due financial consideration has been taken of the management of the funds and the operation of the enterprises comprised by the financial statements.
+As part of this, Management is responsible for establishing systems and processes that support economy, productivity and efficiency.